youngdjn/early-regen-pub/README.md

 # early-regen-pub

-Analysis of early post-fire forest regeneration dynamics and aerial seedbanking, supporting the paper "Aerial seedbanking as a mechanism for forest resilience to megafires".
+Analysis of early post-fire forest regeneration dynamics and aerial seedbanking, supporting the paper "Aerial seedbanking: an unexpected source of forest resilience to extreme wildfire".

 ## Data management for this repository